 How to Keep Your Crib Cat-Free

-Exploring different options for keeping your cat-free areas safe should be done before the baby arrives, but there are ways to still solve the problem of your cat intruding after you and baby have come home.
+You should explore different options for keeping your cat-free areas safe before the baby arrives.
+But there are ways to solve the problem of your cat intruding after you and your baby have come home.

 Consider these options and see what works for you and your family.